Developing an Application for the Linux Desktop: Starting from Scratch and Porting Code from Windows

 Introduction

-If you want to start developing applications for the Linux desktop, first of all realize principles for the programming are the same, whether it is a Linux desktop application or a Windows desktop application.
+If you want to start Linux application development for the Linux desktop, first of all realize principles for the programming are the same, whether it is developing a Linux application or a Windows application.
 If you have a little bit of programming experience, then you already know most of what you need.

 Besides Java and C++, you have Perl, Ruby, Python and -to some degree- BASIC.
-Once you have decided, you need to select a library for the visual elements.
+Once you have decided on the language, you need to select a library for the visual elements.

 Visual Elements: QT or GTK?